willofcode/AssemblyLang/BubbleSort/readme_7.txt

 Description:
 ------------

-his MIPS assembly language program demonstrates the implementation of the Bubble Sort algorithm to sort an array in ascending order.
+This MIPS assembly language program demonstrates the implementation of the Bubble Sort algorithm to sort an array in ascending order.
 Bubble Sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.